-Therapy Dogs And Mental Health Support
+Therapy Dogs & Service Dogs For Mental Health

-Medically reviewed by Andrea Brant
+Medically reviewed by Andrea Brant, LMHC

-Updated March 20, 2024by BetterHelp Editorial Team
+Updated November 18, 2024by BetterHelp Editorial Team

-Psychiatric assistance dogs (PADs), also known as therapy dogs, are used to help people with mental illnesses like depression, anxiety, bipolar disorder, and others to manage symptoms and handle other associated challenges.
+Psychiatric assistance dogs (PADs), also known as therapy dogs, are used to help people with mental illnesses like depression, anxiety, bipolar disorder, and others to manage their symptoms and handle other associated challenges.
 Therapy dogs are professionally trained by a dog handler and certified to provide therapy sessions, comfort, and support as well as to perform other helpful tasks (i.e., retrieving medication for anxiety attacks, distracting the individual from damaging behaviors, etc.).

 Getty/AnnaStills